If you are on this page it’s because you are ready to try out new things!

 3/ Create a new directory [mrl] on root of your disk like this C:\mrl\

-4/ Download Myrobotlab : myrobotlab.jar and extract it like this in your C:\mrl\
+4/ Download Myrobotlab : myrobotlab.zip and extract it like this in your C:\mrl\

-5/Double click myrobotlab.jar and wait for MRL to launch your browser.
-For Mac and Linux users, Open your terminal, set the path to your directory which contains the .jar file and run this line: java -jar myrobotlab.jar
+5/Double click myrobotlab.bat and wait for MRL to install and launch your Chrome browser.
+For Mac and Linux users, Open your terminal, set the path to your directory which contains the myrobotlab.sh file and run this line: ./myrobotlab.sh (more info)

-Go in Runtime tab and click install all services.
-This is going to take a while, you can see the status of the installation.
+This is going to take a while, you can see the status of the installation in the command prompt.

 8/For to run in non virtual mode, you need first to set your controller.
 Click on the controller icon, then click on settings.